 Zello Training Information

 Information by Volunteer Position:

 Job Summary: Cyclists experienced in bike repair and in first-aid are needed to patrol the route, assist in changing flats, make minor adjustments to bikes, and help Course Marshals direct the riders.
 A limited number of Ride Marshals will be chosen based on experience.
 Ride Marshals must wear helmets and attend an information session before the event.

-Download: Ride Marshal Volunteer PDF
+Download: Ride Marshal Volunteer Infographic